dipankardas011/dipankardas-portfolio/content/diary/Apr24.md

 description = "Let's talk about my April 2024"
 +++

+# Date 2024-04-02
+* kubernetes and cloud sql infra in terraform for gke
+* how to use mongosh for fetching data and fixed ksctl support for mongodb as ext datastore
+* did some yoga

 # Date 2024-04-01
 * ksctl project roadmp for this iteration
 * ksctl agent planning and coding